Jump to Main Content

 What if you can’t pay the bailiff?

-If you don’t have the money to pay straight away, there is the option to speak to the bailiff about how you could pay back what you owe.
+If you do not have the money to pay straight away, there is the option to speak to the bailiff about how you could pay the owed money back.
 It could be that you offer to pay a sum you can realistically afford in weekly or monthly payments.

 However, they do not have to accept your offer.
-If you are in debt and expecting a visit from a bailiff, but are unable to pay your debts, contact PayPlan on 0800 316 1833 for FREE advice.
+If you are in debt and expecting a visit from a bailiff, but are unable to pay your debts, contact PayPlan for free debt advice.

 What and whose items can be taken?

-In theory, a bailiff can take pretty much anything with a resale value from a domestic or business place.
+In theory, a bailiff can take pretty much anything with a resalable value from a domestic or business place.

 They can take items that belong to the person who owes the money, even if they are jointly owned by the debtor and another person.
 If these goods are eventually sold, they must pay the other person their share of the money.